Skip to main content

 Introduction

-This guide will walk you through the process of becoming a staker in the Fluence Protocol, allowing you to earn rewards by contributing to the decentralized physical infrastructure (DePIN).
-For that, you will use the Fluence Staking Application, a web application providing stakers with all the necessary resources to analyze available Capacity Commitments for staking and monitor active commitments' performance and rewards.
+This document will help you become a delegated staker on the Fluence Protocol, where you can earn rewards by contributing to the security of its decentralized physical infrastructure (DePIN).
+The Staking Application is a web application that lets you browse Capacity Commitments (CCs), stake your FLT tokens and monitor capacity performance and staking rewards.

 note

-Fluence is an L2 network, and to use your FLT and USDC tokens in the Fluence Network, you first have to bridge them from Ethereum.
-Read more on how to use the blockchain bridge in the corresponding article.
+To use your FLT and USDC tokens in the Fluence Network, you must bridge them from Ethereum.

 The staking application overview